lowRISC/opentitan/hw/top_earlgrey/ip/ast/README.md

 ## ADC Usage Flow

-1. Activate the ADC by negating 'adc_pd_i'
+1. Activate the ADC by negating 'adc_pd_i'.
+    This is sampled on the rising edge of 'clk_ast_adc_i'.

-2. Wait 30 uS for the ADC to wake up.
+2. Wait 30 uS for the ADC to wake up after 'adc_pd_i' is latched.

 3. Select an analog channel to measure by setting the corresponding bit in 'adc_chnsel_i' bus.
 This triggers a measurement.